bramfoo/solarstats/README.md

 The roadmap is as follows:

+* Add unit tests (in progress)
+* Base converters on abstract base class
 * Create python project structure
 * Create configuration file (removing hardcoded defaults)
-* Import converter classes
 * Use python RRD library
 * More robust HTML generation
-* Add unit tests

 ## Links